Meghan Markle Is ‘Going Crazy’ Over Losing The Limelight, British Radio Host Claims

 Levin, who has previously written a biography on the Duke of Sussex, appeared to agree with the statements before adding her critique for the ex-royal duo’s plan to create their own humanitarian awards.
 The author said that the move looked as if the pair were competing with the queen, who similarly hands out honors such as knighthoods and damehoods.

-“I actually think that to try and compete with Her Majesty the Queen’s honors list is like children playing mummies and daddies,” she said.
+“I actually think that to try and compete with Her Majesty the Queen’s honours list is like children playing mummies and daddies,” she said.

 “It’s just not possible.
 They’re nowhere near the rank,” she concluded.

-The talk show host’s comments come just days after an anti-monarchist British CEO claimed that the Montecito-based couple were “desperate” to stay famous, and was the reason behind the duke and duchess’s decision to hire twelve public relations experts to revamp their image.
+The talk show host’s comments come just days after an anti-monarchist British CEO claimed that the Montecito-based couple were “desperate” to stay famous, which was the reason behind the duke and duchess’ decision to hire 12 public relations experts to revamp their image.